 HOW WE CAN ASSIST

-We can assist in advising on the interpretation of the policies and what they mean to you and what needs to be done to ensure compliance or avoid acting contrary to the policies.
+We can assist in advising on the interpretation of the policies in your company handbook and what they mean to you and what needs to be done to ensure compliance or avoid acting contrary to the policies.

 The above is not intended to be exhaustive nor should any discussion or opinions be construed as legal advice.